How to Dress a Candle for Ritual to Enhance Your Candle Magick Spells

 Sprinkle calming herbs like lavender

-Just avoid using glitter, loose paper, or anything that could interfere with the wick.
-Less dressing usually creates a cleaner, safer burn.
+Safety Tip: Break herbs apart well and use only a small amount to prevent fire hazards.
+Avoid whole herbs, flowers, glitter, loose paper, or anything that could interfere with the wick.
+Less dressing creates a cleaner, safer burn.
+Never leave a burning candle unattended, especially when herbs are added.

 Step Five: Light the Flame and Working with Your Intention